BitcoinDesign/Guide/guide/designing-products/usage-life-cycle.md

 ---

 The usage life cycle is based on product familiarity.
-Another helpful way of thinking about user experiences is to consider [common user flows]({{ '/guide/designing-products/common-user-flows/' | relative_url }}).
+Another helpful way of thinking about user experiences is to consider user needs, for example from [personal finance]({{ '/guide/designing-products/personal-finance/' | relative_url }}).